fbieberly/ORBCOMM-receiver/README.md

 I used these two resources as my primary references.

-http://mdkenny.customer.netspace.net.au/Orbcomm.pdf - No longer is available online.
+http://mdkenny.customer.netspace.net.au/Orbcomm.pdf - No longer available online.
 PDF is in the literature folder.
 http://www.decodesystems.com/orbcomm.html